loading...

 Wendell Young

-Wendell Young has completed 13 regular seasons as the Chicago Wolves general manager.
-Since Young was hired as GM in August 2009, the Wolves have won the 2022 Calder Cup (after earning the 2022 Macgregor Kilpatrick Trophy for compiling the league’s best regular-season record and reached the 2019 Calder Cup Finals.
+After 15 seasons as general manager of the Chicago Wolves, Wendell Young was promoted to Vice Chairman/Governor on May 3, 2024.
+During Young’s stint as GM, which began in August of 2009, the Wolves captured the 2022 Calder Cup (after earning the 2022 Macgregor Kilpatrick Trophy for compiling the league’s best regular-season record) and reached the 2019 Calder Cup Finals.

 Young has been a member of the Wolves organization in virtually every capacity — including player, coach, and executive — since the team’s inaugural campaign in 1994.
-He served as assistant coach and executive director of team relations for six seasons before transitioning into the general manager role.
+He served as assistant coach and executive director of team relations for six seasons before transitioning into the general manager role and then Vice Chairman/Governor.

 The Halifax, Nova Scotia, native, who was inducted into the Nova Scotia Sport Hall of Fame in 2007, is the only man in hockey history to have won all four North American championships: the Stanley Cup, Turner Cup, Calder Cup, and Memorial Cup.
 He captured the Stanley Cup in 1991 and 1992 as a member of the Pittsburgh Penguins, the 1988 Calder Cup with the Hershey Bears, the 1982 Memorial Cup with the Kitchener Rangers, and the 1998 and 2000 Turner Cups with the Wolves.
 He also was behind the bench as a coach for the Wolves’ 2008 Calder Cup victory.